sara-nl/clouddocs/image-on-own-laptop.markdown

 Once you are ready configuring your environment in your VirtualBox VM, shut your VM down.
 Then you can export it as a VMDK file.

 ### Directly using VMDK
 VirtualBox uses its own `image` format, so you will have to tell the HPC Cloud how to use the file you exported from VirtualBox.
-To do so, when you start creating a new `image` on the HPC Cloud, you will choose to _Upload_ the file you exported from VirtualBox, and on the _Advanced options_ of the _Create Image_ form, on the _Device prefix_ box type `vd` and on the _Driver_ box type `vmdk`.
+To do so, when you start creating a new `image` on the HPC Cloud, you will choose to _Upload_ the file you exported from VirtualBox, and on the _Advanced options_ of the _Create Image_ form, on the _Target device_ box type `vd` and on the _Driver_ box type `vmdk`.

 ### Converting to QCOW2
 Alternatively, you can convert the VMDK file you exported to the QCOW2 format.